tmcrossx/bondlib/README.md

 The `tmx::curve::plus` class adds two curves.
 It uses const references to avoid copying any data used in the implementation of the `curve::interface` class.
-The referenced data is required to outlive the `curve::plus` object.
+The referenced data are required to outlive the `curve::plus` object.

 ## Instrument